openhab/org.openhab.binding.zwave/doc/eco/dwzwave25_0_0.md

 ### Parameter 1: Send Basic Set

 Send Basic Set to Association Group 2
-Configures the sensor to send or not send Basic Set commands of 0x00 to nodes in Association group 2 turning the devices off when the sensor is in a restored state i.e. the door is closed.
-By default the sensor does NOT send Basic Set commands of 0x00.
+<p&gtConfigures the sensor to send or not send Basic Set commands of 0x00 to nodes in Association group 2 turning the devices off when the sensor is in a restored state i.e. the door is closed.
+By default the sensor does NOT send Basic Set commands of 0x00.</p&gt
 The following option values may be configured -:

 | Value  | Description |